sevbo2003/suggestions_backend/README.md

 │   ├── manage.py
 │   ├── static
 │   └── templates
-│       └── rest_framework
-│           └── api.html
+│   └── .env.example
+├── .gitignore
 ├── README.md
 └── requirements.txt
 ```

 The `docker/` directory is where are the configuration files needed to run the application with docker.

-The `environments/` contains `.env` samples for development, stage and production environments.

-The `project/` directory is the root of the actual Django project.
+The `ilova_backend/` directory is the root of the actual Django project.
 All code files used by your application are inside this directory

 | File or directory       | Purpose       |
 | ----------------------- | ------------- |